 Digging In The Dirt

-I think one of the things I missed the most when travelling was having my own garden.
-I recall when we drove around Europe that we nursed several potted plants for a few months in the car, but one by one an accident occurred and they fell over or died.
+I think one of the things I missed the most was having my own garden.
+I recall when we drove around Europe in 2014 that we nursed several potted plants for a few months in the car, but one by one an accident occurred and they fell over or died.
 But now we are growing our own vegetables and herbs and that is such a nice feeling.
 Explorason loves cacti, so he has a little cactus garden in a corner as well.